Soca music: French Creole impact on soca

-The nineties in Dominica have been dominated by a new musical form called bouyon music.
-The best-known band in the genre is Windward Caribbean Kulture (WCK), who originated the style in 1988 by experimenting with a fusion of Cadence-lypso and Jing ping.
+The nineties in Dominica was dominated by a new musical form called bouyon music.
+The best-known band in the genre is Windward Caribbean Kulture (WCK), who originated the style in 1988 by experimenting with a fusion of cadence-lypso and jing ping.
 They began using native drum rhythms such as lapo kabwit and elements of the music of jing ping bands, as well as ragga-style vocals.

-Bouyon influenced a certain style of Soca known as Bouyon soca.
-Bouyon soca typically blends old bouyon music rhythms from the 90s' and soca music creating a unique style soca sound.
-The style of music was made more popular to the Caribbean region by the likes of the producer Dada and artists ASA from Dominica with collaborations from Trinidadian and St.Vincentian artists such as Skinny Fabulous, Bunji Garlin, Iwer George and Machel Montano.
-Hit songs featuring Bouyon flavored rhythms and sounds and familiar soca attributes include Famalay and Conch Shell.
+Bouyon influenced a certain style of soca known as bouyon soca.
+Bouyon soca typically blends old bouyon music rhythms from the '90s and soca music creating a unique style soca sound.
+The style of music was made more popular to the Caribbean region by the likes of the producer Dada and artists ASA from Dominica with collaborations from Trinidadian and St. Vincentian artists such as Skinny Fabulous, Bunji Garlin, Iwer George and Machel Montano.
+Hit songs featuring bouyon flavored rhythms and sounds and familiar soca attributes include "Famalay" and "Conch Shell".

-Terminology

-Soca simply means the " (So)ul of (Ca)lypso", however the name has nothing to do with American soul music, as Soca is rhythmically a fusion of African/Calypso and East Indian rhythms.
-Soca's history is multi-faceted.
-Lord Shorty initially spelled his musical hybrid "sokah" and in a 1979 interview with Carnival Magazine stated that he "came up with the name soca.
-I invented soca.
-And I never spelt it s-o-c-a.
-It was s-o-k-a-h to reflect the East Indian influence."
-The s-o-c-a spelling quickly became the popular spelling after a journalist, Ivor Ferreira, interviewed Shorty for an article that was published during the 1976 Trinidad Carnival season.
-The article was titled "Shorty is Doing Soca" and so s-o-c-a quickly became the popular spelling for this new modern style of Calypso music.

 Related genres

-Soca music has evolved like most other music genres over the years, with calypsonians, soca artists, musicians and producers also experimenting with fusing Soca with other Caribbean rhythms.
+Soca music has evolved like most other music genres over the years, with calypsonians, soca artists, musicians and producers also experimenting with fusing soca with other Caribbean rhythms.
 Examples include: